AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-virtual-machine-management-with-vagrant/README.md

 > :beginner: While the `testnet` (part of the `virtualbox__intnet` keyword argument) is arbitrary—it merely needs to be the same for both machines—the `type: "dhcp"` keyword argument is not.
 It refers to the [Dynamic Host Configuration Protocol](https://simple.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol).
 DHCP is a way that network administrators can automatically inform machines joining their network what networking parameters they should use in order to have access to network services, not least of which is access to the Internet.
 You may not have heard about it before, but you probably use DHCP every time you connect to a Wi-Fi network.
 To learn more about what DHCP is and how it works, complete the [Introduction to Basic Network Administration](../introduction-to-basic-network-administration/README.md) practice lab.

-Each of machine that you want to attach to the same virtual network must have this same line, and by including this same line in all machine configurations, they will all be attached to the same virtual network.
+Each of the machines that you want to attach to the same virtual network must have this same line, and by including this same line in all machine configurations, they will all be attached to the same virtual network.

 **Do this**: